-The designated CP lead will speak with the victim, their parents and any other professionals involved to discuss and agree the best form of support for victims of peer on peer abuse.
+The designated CP lead will speak with the victim, their parents and any other professionals involved to discuss and agree the best form of support for victims of child on child abuse.
 The support may be through: School counselling service, referral to GP and private counselling, referral to another service more appropriate.